dipeshjoshi4/myReact/README.md

 - when you write useState then it automatically add |||  import{ useState } from "react";

+- if not then u manually add the code -> import {useState} from "react";

 - useState() have function and as parameter its have his own default value in here it is useState(1)

+- also usestate have given array so destructuring array and make Yourdata varble as state

+- here

 ```
 const [step,setStep] = useState(1)